laravel/wayfinder/readme.md

-# Wayfinder for Laravel
+# Laravel Wayfinder

-Bring your back end to your front end.

-Wayfinder generates TypeScript files for all of your routes and actions, allowing you to access them directly in your client side code.
-You can import controller methods as you've defined them in PHP and use them as functions.
+Laravel Wayfinder bridges your Laravel backend and TypeScript frontend with zero friction.
+It automatically generates fully-typed, importable TypeScript functions for your controllers and routes — so you can call your Laravel endpoints directly in your client code just like any other function.
+No more hardcoding URLs, guessing route parameters, or syncing backend changes manually.

 ## Installation

+To get started, install Wayfinder via the Composer package manager:

 ```
 composer require laravel/wayfinder
 ```

-If you'd like to watch your files for changes, you can use `vite-plugin-run`:
+If you would like to automatically watch your files for changes, you may use `vite-plugin-run`:

 ```
 npm i -D vite-plugin-run
 ```

-Then in your `vite.config.js`:
+Then, in your `vite.config.js`:

 ```ts
 import { run } from "vite-plugin-run";